hep-gc/shoal/shoal-server/README.md

 Configure the server and start it:

     vim /etc/shoal/shoal_server.conf
-    service shoal-server start
-    (it is recomended shoal server is run with apache see "Apache and Mod_WSGI" below)
+    If the server is to be externam facing be sure to open port 80 for apache apachectl start

 ###Using Pip